 –Clearfield Aquatic Center – at 825 S State Street.
 Includes an outdoor wading pool and splash pad with water cannons, fountains, and geysers.
 Admission is $1/child 3 & under; $3/youth 4-17; $5.50/adult; $3/seniors.

--New-Creekside Park (Bountiful) - at 600 East Millstreet.
-This park just opened in April 2018 and includes a playground, water play area, and a nearby creek.
+–Creekside Park (Bountiful) – at 600 East Millstreet.
+Includes a playground, water play area, and a nearby creek.

 –Legacy Regional Park (North Salt Lake) – at 1140 West 1100 North.
 This park includes a playground, pavilions, basketball courts, field and a splash pad.

 –Centennial Park (Syracuse) – at 1800S 1865 W. This is a huge newer splash pad that also includes a playground.